timandy/linq/README.md

 - Implemented all API of LINQ to Objects.
 - More API supported.
 - Tuple supported.
-- Cast IEnumerable to stream or parallel stream supported.
+- Cast IEnumerable to Stream or Parallel Stream supported.
 - Android supported.
 - More than 2000 test cases passed.